Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 ## 3.1 Second-hand Brand Case Studies

-The case studies divide the target brand into two types: C2C(Consumor to Consumor) and B2C(Business to Consumor).
+The case studies divide the target brand into two types: C2C(Consumer To Consumer) and B2C(Business To Consumer).
 While RE:source belongs to the latter category, it is crucial to learn from other competitors.

-**C2C Platofrms: eBay, Etsy, Shpock**
+**C2C Platforms: eBay, Etsy, Shpock**
-The shopping experience on these three websites are equally straight foward.
-They all have a large variety in items, detailed categories and filter.
-Ebay and Etsy provide customized feed.
+The shopping experience on these three websites is equally straight forward.
+They all have a large variety in items, detailed categories and filter. eBay and Etsy provide customized feed.

-**Business Mode**
+**(1)Business Mode**
-The selling-point of these three platforms are different.
+The selling point of these three platforms is different.
 While eBay facing the global market, Etsy promotes hand-made and vintage products and Shpock focus on the items in the surrounding areas.
-An interesting fact is that eBay is such a influencial market that other second-hand brand like Musicmagpie and British Heart Foundation even open their shop on eBay.
+An interesting fact is that eBay is such an influential market that other second-hand brand like Musicmagpie and British Heart Foundation even open their shop on eBay.

-These three websites has their own approach to making money. eBay and Etsy charge seller fee, provide memembership to shop owner and Shpock survive on advertisement.
-Shpock is the only among the three where user can set the price of item to free and give them away.
+These three websites have their own approach to making money. eBay and Etsy charge seller fee, provide membership to shop owner and Shpock survive on the advertisement.
+Shpock is the only among the three where user can set the price of the item to free and give them away.

-**Storytelling**
+**(2)Storytelling**
-There is a huge difference of storytelling in these websites.
+There is a huge difference in storytelling on these websites. eBay pointed out its success and present its story in a formal way.
+The "stories" in its "about us" page mainly talk about report and business.
+All are expressed in a formal way.

-Etsy tells the story about its brand in first person.
+Etsy tells the story about its brand in a more intimate tone like an old friend.
+The animated illustration brings more characteristic to the brand.

-**Design**
+**(3)Design**
 eBay used analogous colour extended from its brand colour.
-Each categories choose a series of analogous colour to maintain consistency, so does the single pages within the "about us" section.
-However, the abundency of colour actually makes the pages visually complicated, the user have to jump inbetween colours and try to find the connection between the product and colour.
+Each category chooses a series of analogous colour to maintain consistency, so does the single pages within the "about us" section.
+However, the abundance of colour actually makes the pages visually complicated since the user has to jump in between colours and try to find the connection between the product and colour.
+By adding colour to product image with a transparent background, save the consistency back slightly.
+The

-Sometimes other second-hand brand also use Ebay as their online shop.
-For example, collect second-hand items and re-sell them on eBay(http://www.ebaystores.co.uk/British-Heart-Foundation-Shop) and use the profit to support charity.
-Although the main pages does not use story to guide the customers, it does embed some news, blogs and group acitivities to attract participant.
-Many step by step guides help the user to fetch the information needed easily.
+**B2C Platform: Re-Fashion(re-fashion.co.uk)**

-**B2C Platforms: Re-Fashion(re-fashion.co.uk)\*\***
+Re-Fashion is a website that "helps charities that can't open a shop to raise money from donated clothes."
+The business model of this website is extremely similar to RE:source: it serves both donor and buyer.
+The profit it gains goes to the charity chosen by the user.

-Re-Fashion is a website that "helps charities that can't open a shop raise money from donated clothes."
-The business mode of this website is extremely similar to RE:source: it serves both donor and buyer.
+The website is cleanly designed with one single brand colour, stylish font and clear visual hierarchy.
+Its style blog tells the story of their cooperation

 ## 3.2 Project Brief